arlbibek/arl-others/README.md

-# boring-py : Automating the Boring Stuff with Python
+# Automating the Boring Stuff with Python

 ↓ Read to know what each file does. ↓